nerdromere/nerdromere.github.io/surface/interview-questions.md

 ---
 layout: default
-permalink: /interview-questions/
+permalink: /interview-questions
 ---

 ## These are the resources we are using to cover interview questions:

-- leetcode.com
+* leetcode.com
-- stepbystep.com
+* stepbystep.com
-- practiceit.com
+* practiceit.com

 #### Here are some of the questions which seemed interesting enough to share:

+Will add more as we go through them